EPILEPSY AND SEIZURES

 Š Clinical and seemingly minor and sub-clinical nutrient deficiencies.

 Š Other imbalances in the nervous system that are reflected in the mineral levels and ratios on a hair mineral analysis, when it is performed and interpreted by the method of Dr. Paul C. Eck.

 Š Dietary imbalances that can irritate and excessively excite the nervous.

-Š Blood sugar imbalances of many types.
+Š Blood sugar imbalances.

 Š Lifestyle and other types of stressors that may act as triggers or even as basic causes for seizures.

 Š Imbalances affecting yin and yang forces in the body.
-This is more important than one might imagine in some cases.
+This is more important than one might imagine, in some cases.

 The consumption of sugars (even fruit), caffeine or the excitotoxins such as MSG and aspartame (Equal or Nutrasweet) tend to aggravate seizures.
 Stimulants of all kinds can produce fluctuations in blood sugar, alterations in neurotransmitter levels, and irritates delicate structures in the nervous system.
 Avoid all stimulants, including alcohol and any unnecessary medications, including over-the-counter medications.